June 03, 2020

 JM: So are you thinking of yourself mostly as an open-source segment or have you strategically diverged in any other way?

 Soumyadeb: I mean, we think of ourselves as an open-source CDI.
 Yeah, Segmented started the space, but I think over time we are getting pulled into a very different use case.
 I mean, we are trying to build a product with ingenious love. open-source is one part of it.
 But other things like deployment flexibility, right?
 You can deploy on the Kubernetes cluster, inside your VPC.
-We have like Grafana dashboards around the performance of the events and the whole backend.
+We have Grafana dashboards around the performance of the events and the whole backend.

 Things that engineers generally love are the integrations.
 We have a lot of deeper integrations.
 For example, we integrated to Kafka, which Segment doesn’t have, and so on.